CourtPass venues take online card payments through a hosted checkout:

 Cash is accepted at some venues for in-person bookings; the receptionist will manual-enter it on your account.

-If you remove the only saved card, the next booking prompts you to enter a new one.
+If you don't have a saved card yet, the next checkout will ask you to enter one.

 Currency